lizmat/articles/future-proofing.md

 ### Permanent IRC Logs

 Ever since [2005](https://logs.liz.nl/perl6/2005-02-26.html), IRC has been the focal point of discussions between developers and users of the Raku Programming Language.
 In order to preserve all these discussions, a [repository](https://github.com/raku/IRC-logs#readme) was started to store all of these logs, up to the present.
-Updating of the repository is not yet completey automated, but if you want to search something in the logs, or just want to keep up-to-date without using an IRC client, you can check out the [experimental IRC Logs server](https://logs.liz.nl).
+Updating of the repository is not yet completey automated, but if you want to search something in the logs, or just want to keep up-to-date without using an IRC client, you can check out the [experimental IRC Logs server](https://logs.liz.nl) (completely written in the Raku Programming Language).

 ## Looking forward

+So what will the coming year(s) bring?
+Now that the [Raku Programming Language](https://raku.org) is assured of a good base to build more things upon?
+Well, let's have a look at some of the developments:

+### new-disp based improvements

+The tools that "new-disp" have made available, haven't really been used all that much yet: so one can expect quite a few performance improvements to come to fruition.
+Which in turn will make some language changes possible that were previously deemed too hard, or affecting the general performance of Raku too much.

+### RakuAST

+*Jonathan Worthington*'s focus has been mostly on the "new-disp" work, but the work on [RakuAST](https://conf.raku.org/talk/147) will be picked up again as well.
+This should give the Raku Programming Language a very visible boost, by adding full blown `macro` and proper `slang` support.
+While making all applications that depend to an extent on generating Raku code and then executing it, much easier to make and maintain (e.g. `Cro` routing and templates, `printf` functionality that doesn't depend on running a grammar every time it is called).

+### More `Cro` driven websites

+It looks like most, if not all Raku related websites, will be running on `Cro` in the coming year.
+With a few new ones as well (no, yours truly will not reveal more at this moment).

+### A new language level

+After the work on RakuAST has become stable enough, a new language level (tentatively still called "6.e") will become the default.
+The intent is to come with language levels more frequently than before (the last language level increase was in 2018), targeting a yearly language level increase.

+### More community

+The new [#raku-beginner](https://logs.liz.nl/raku-beginner/live.html) channel has become pretty active.
+It's good to see a lot of new names on that channel, also thanks to a Discord bridge (kudos to *Wenzel P.P.
+Peppmeyer* for that).

+The coming year will see some Raku-only events.
+First, there is the [Raku DevRoom](https://fosdem.org/2022/schedule/track/raku/), which will be an online-only event (you can still signup for a presentation or a lightning talk!).
+And barring all going ok, there will be an in-person/online hybrid [Raku Conference](https://conf.raku.org) in Riga (August 11-13 2022).

+And of course there are other events where Raku users are welcome: the [German Perl/Raku Workshop](https://act.yapc.eu/gpw2022/index.html) (30 March/1 April in Leipzig), and the [Perl and Raku Conference in Houston](https://news.perlfoundation.org/post/tprc-houston-newsletter-1) (21-25 June).

+And who knows, once Covid restrictions have been lifted, how many other Raku related events will be organized!

 ## Finally

 This year saw the loss of a lot of life.
 Within the Raku Community, we sadly had to say goodbye to *Robert Lemmen* and *David H. Adler*.
 Belated kudos to them for their contributions to what is now the Raku Programming Language, and Open Source in general.
 You are missed!

+Which brings yours truly to install in all of you again: please be careful, stay healthy and keep up the good work!